davecurryco/mystic-spheres/HuntForTheBlackDawn.md

 Approximately 80 tribal Quetalpa live in crude conical huts on this, the largest area of relatively dry land in the whole swamp.
 The bog witch has drugged their well, which provides the only potable water for miles around.
 The villagers are completely under the witch's mind control.
 Their gaze is glassy and vacant and they behave like zombies, although they move much faster.

+If no alarm has been raised, the 4 war canoes will be drawn up on the shore and the 24 **tribal warriors** that would otherwise occupy them will take 2d6 turns to muster a response to the presence of intruders.

+If the bog witch has been killed, the tribesfolk will silently line the bank of the lake.
+As the adventurers approach, a boy about 10 years of age will step forward and announce, in pidgin Common, "Auntie Ugly... she dead!"

+### L) The Gore

+The channel makes a sharp bend here and at the tip of the triangle of land so formed, the bog witch advertises that she is not lightly to be disturbed.
+A jagged line of six sharpened stakes runs along the top of the bank, each impaling a dessicated corpse.
+A wooden rack of human skulls stands in front of them.
+These are the moral remains of the tribesfolk who backed the shaman Tlaqui in his power-struggle with the bog witch.

+A **buzzard** perches on the rack.
+It is another of the bog witch's pets and will fly off to warn her of the approach of any intruders.

+### M) The Bog Witch's Lair

+The bog witch's stronghold is the Cypress Tower.
+The enormous canopy of this tree rises above the swamp and is an obvious destination, but the channels wind around it in a bewildering maze and it is not at all obvious how to get there by water.
+Unless the adventurer take some shortcut, they will arrive at one of the 4 entry channels chosen at random.

 ## The Cypress Tower

 _Map:_ [Cypress Tower](CypressTower.pdf)

 A collosal cypress tree rises above the surrounding swamp.
-The approaches are guarded by the bog witch's minions and her familiar, an **imp**, watches invisibly from the great tree's branches.
+The approaches are guarded by the bog witch's minions.
+Her familiar, an **imp**, watches invisibly from the great tree's branches and will hurry to inform his mistress if intruders approach.

+If the adventurers get to this point bearing Captain Kishina's sword, the revenant will cause a fog to gather on the area.
+The fog will get more dense as time goes by and after an hour will reduce visibility to 30 feet.

-### A) Swamp Water
+### A) Lurkers Below

 The murky swamp water surrounding the cypress tower is patrolled by five **bog wights**.
 A wight lurks beneath the surface at each of the channels on the approach to the cypress and another haunts the tangled weeds surrounding a half-submerged fallen tree-trunk in the northeast corner of the area.
 The wights will ambush intruders who come within range of their tremorsense.
 Once one wight has engaged, the others will swim beneath the surface to join in on the attack.
+The canopy of the great tree and the surrounding jungle canopy are so dense that the bog wights are not in the least inconvenienced by the sun, even at noon.

 ### B) Waterside Pier

 A ship's longboat is tied up on the south side of the pier.
-The _Black Dawn_ is tied up on the north side, mast unshipped and oars stowed.
+The _Black Dawn_ is tied up on the north side -- mast unshipped and oars stowed.
 It is unmanned, as the pirates are all either in the bunk house or the cypress tower.
 The idol, wrapped in a piece of sailcloth tied up with rope, lies on the deck waiting for Captain Makala to call for it.

 **Treasure:** Jade idol (7,500 GP) _A statue four feet high carved of a single piece of exquisite mottled jade in the image of a snake-headed king wearing a feathered kilt and adorned with feathered ornaments.
 The idol is cursed.
 Any creature who possesses it, even briefly, will suffer disadvantage on encounter rolls until it is returned to the temple from which it was stolen.
 The statue weighs 500 lbs., which is light for its size due to the design being pierced and hollowed in many places with considerably mastery and artistry._